 Considering the increasing demand and growing business volume it was decided toundertake expansion and modernization.
 During the year under review the ProjectManagement Committee of the Board approved a capex of

 ~ Rs 150 crores for expansion of Company's bed linen capacity by 20% from its existingannual capacity of 90 million meters to 108 million meters and for brownfield investmentfor adding commensurate cut & sew facilities and enhancing the capacity for Top of theBed (TOB) products.
 It also approved modernisation of existing spinning unit of theCompany with compact spinning technology through a capex of ~ Rs 50 crores.
 The totalcapex will be ~ Rs 200 crores and is expected to be operational in H2 of FY 2022.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-Secretary are Key Managerial Personnel (KMP) of the Company.
+Company Secretary are the Key Managerial Personnel of the